arangodb/arangodb/CONTRIBUTING.md

 found.
 You can use `openssl rand -hex 3 | sed 's/.//;s/\(.*\)/"\1"/'` or anything that suits you to generate a **5 hex digit log** id.

-### JSLint
+### ESLint

-We switched to eslint a while back, but it is still named jslint for historical reasons.

-#### Checker Script

 Use:

-    ./utils/gitjslint.sh
+    ./utils/giteslint.sh

 to lint your modified files.

-    ./utils/jslint.sh
+    ./utils/eslint.sh

-to find out whether all of your files comply to jslint.
+to find out whether all of your files comply to eslint.
 This is required to make continuous integration work smoothly.

 If you want to add new files / patterns to this make target, edit the respective